Many-one reducibility with realizability: Hierarchy

-It is well-known that an open set in a topological space can be identified with a continuous map to the (topological) Sierpi\'nski space.
+It is well-known that an open set in a topological space can be identified with a continuous map to the (topological) Sierpi\'nski space $\mathbb{S}$, which consists of the open point $\top$ and the closed point $\bot$.
 To be precise, an open subset $A$ of a topological space $X$ is exactly a set of the form $\varphi^{-1}\{\top\}$ for some continuous map $\varphi\colon X\to\mathbb{S}$.
 This idea can be generalized as follows:

 \begin{definition} A subobject $A\mono X$ is {\em open} if it is a pullback of $\top\colon\mathbf{1}\mono\mathbb{S}$ along some morphism $\varphi\colon X\to\mathbb{S}$.
 Similarly, a subobject $A\mono X$ is {\em closed} if it is a pullback of $\bot\colon\mathbf{1}\mono\mathbb{S}$ along some morphism $\varphi\colon X\to\mathbb{S}$. \end{definition}